 On May 12, 2012, Women's Studies lost a good friend, Sandy River.
 Sandy served as our library liaison, a member of the Women's Studies Advisory Board and provided countless other small and large acts of support and encouragement that will be sorely missed by all of us in Women's Studies. - Dr. Charlotte Dunham, Director, Women's & Gender Studies

 Sandy was active in professional organizations at the state and national level.
 Her honors include the Association of College and Research Libraries Women's Studies Section Career Achievement Award in 2007.
 She was selected as a Texas Library Association Tall Texan (Texas Accelerated Library Leadership Institute) in 1998.
 Sandy had a distinguished career of service to Texas Tech.
-She was active in the Women's Studies Council and Advisory Committee; she served in the Faculty Senate (1995 - 1998, 2007-2012), including terms as President and Parliamentarian.
-Sandy served as Faculty Senate Secretary from 2012-2013.
+She was active in the Women's Studies Council and Advisory Committee; she served in the Faculty Senate, including terms as Parliamentarian (1995 - 1998) and President (2008-2009).

 - View the hard work and dedication that Sandy put into supporting the Women's & Gender Studies through library resources.
 Read more...